 8.Disconnect the charger and allow the battery to sit for 4 hours, check the voltage.
 A fully charged battery will read around 12.8 volts indicating a full charge.

 9.Leave the Battery Extra connected and use the battery in the normal way.

 10.Sulfated batteries may take anything from 3 to 20+ cycles to recover to their full available capacity.
 On old batteries this may not be 100% of the original rated capacity.

-The Battery Extra battery recondtioner really does work and we have 5 different models available, ranging from our basic unit for 12 volt batteries up to 250 Ah, to the top of the range model for batteries from 12 to 120 volt up to a massive 3,000 Ah.
+The Battery Extra battery recondtioner works and we have 5 different models available, ranging from our basic unit for 12 volt batteries up to 250 Ah, to the top of the range model for batteries from 12 to 120 volt up to a massive 3,000 Ah.
 Check out which model is ideal for your requirements and how it can recover your batteries.